syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/convert-project.md

 Syncfusion ASP.NET Core conversion is a Visual Studio add-in that converts an existing ASP.NET Core application into a Syncfusion ASP.NET Core (Essential JS 2) Web application by adding the required assemblies and resource files.

 > The Syncfusion ASP.NET Core (Essential JS 2) Web Application Project conversion utility is available from v16.3.0.17.
-Before use, the Syncfusion ASP.NET Core Project Conversion, check whether the **ASP.NET Core Extensions - Syncfusion** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2017 and for Visual Studio 2019 by clicking on the Extensions -> Manage Extensions -> Installed.
-If this extension not installed, please install the extension by follow the steps from the [download and installation](https://ej2.syncfusion.com/aspnetcore/documentation/visual-studio-integration/VS2019-Extensions/download-and-installation/) help topic.
-Also, check whether the corresponding Essential Studio version build installed or not.
+Before use, the Syncfusion ASP.NET Core Project Conversion, check whether the **ASP.NET Core Extensions - Syncfusion** is installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2017 and for Visual Studio 2019 by clicking on the Extensions -> Manage Extensions -> Installed.
+If this extension is not installed, please install the extension by following the steps from the [download and installation](https://ej2.syncfusion.com/aspnetcore/documentation/visual-studio-integration/VS2019-Extensions/download-and-installation/) help topic.
+Also, check whether the corresponding Essential Studio version build is installed or not.
 If the Essential Studio version is not same for both the Extension and build, then the Project Conversion will not be shown.

-The steps below help you to convert the ASP.NET Core application to the Syncfusion ASP.NET Core application via the Visual Studio 2019:
+The steps below helps you to convert the ASP.NET Core application to the Syncfusion ASP.NET Core application via the Visual Studio 2019:

 1. Open an existing Microsoft ASP.NET Core Web Application or create a new Microsoft ASP.NET Core Web Application.